codewithmanuu/accuknox-assignment/readme.md

 - Import the provided collections into any API client of your choice.
 - Access the application at http://localhost:8000/api/v1/
 - Access the Django admin panel at http://localhost:8000/admin/
+- Utilize the API client to send a POST request to the user registration endpoint to sign up a new user.
+- Use the API client to send a POST request to the login endpoint to authenticate the user and retrieve the authorization token.
+- Include the obtained authorization token in the request headers for subsequent API requests.

 ## Development